ultimateshadsform/Anycubic-Kobra-2-Series-Firmware/README.md

 6. Then it should be detected and you can update the firmware via usb.

+   ### Notes:

+   The firmwares are uploaded using git-lfs so you may need to download git-lfs to work with large files such as these.

 ## Root

 At the moment the only way to get root access is to use the serial console.
 The serial console is available on the 4 pin header on the mainboard.